 An analysis published in 2003 combined data from 16 studies and found that although only certain types of ovarian cancer were implicated, talc and baby powder users specifically had a more than 30% lifetime risk of contracting one of these cancers.

-In late 2018, the international news agency, Reuters, investigated decades-worth of Johnson & Johnson’s internal reports, company memos and confidential documents dated from 1971 to the early 2000s, and found significant evidence that the major manufacturer of baby powder had longstanding knowledge its products were contaminated.
+In late 2018, the international news agency, Reuters, investigated a decade’s worth of Johnson & Johnson’s internal reports, company memos, and confidential documents dated from 1971 to the early 2000s, and found significant evidence that the major manufacturer of baby powder had longstanding knowledge of its products were contaminated.